ayman-albaz/linear-models/README.md

 ## Accuracy
-All functions in this library are accurate up-to 14 decimal places (float64).
+Most functions in this library are accurate up-to 12-14 decimal places (float64).

 ## Performance